-Amanda Minutello is a Traffic Engineer at AECOM.
-This is her first semester as an Academic Associate, but she is very knowledgeable of the EPICS program at ASU.
-She was a student in the program during all four years of her undergraduate experience, as well as an Undergraduate Teaching Assistant and a Program Assistant during those years.
-She has worked on diverse projects as an EPICS student, providing her with a breadth of knowledge about Amanda has experience in construction management, traffic modeling and analysis, and mentoring.
+Amanda Minutello is a Graduate Traffic Engineer at AECOM.
+This is her second semester as an Academic Associate, but she is very knowledgeable of the EPICS program at ASU!
+She was a student in the program during all four years of her undergraduate experience, as well as an Undergraduate Teaching Assistant (UGTA) and a Program Assistant during her undergrad.
+She has worked on diverse projects as an EPICS student, providing her with a breadth of knowledge ranging from sustainable greenhouses to mechanical energy capture systems, to land development, and STEM education curriculum development.
+She has experience in construction management, traffic modeling, analysis, and design, and various years of mentoring.
 She obtained her BSE in Civil Engineering and a MS in Civil Engineering from Arizona State University.
-In her free time, she enjoys going to the gym (avid Crossfitter!), reading, and learning to cook new things, and becoming more proficient at Excel (yes, it is that important – learn it)!
+In her free time, she enjoys going to the gym (avid Crossfitter!), works on growing her math tutoring business, learning to cook new things, and becoming more proficient at Excel (yes, it is that important – learn it)!

 Armando Licon is a Product Development Engineer for Hunter Douglas Window Blinds.
 Previously he worked in the automotive industry as a test engineer for Volkswagen Automotive Group.
 He received his Bachelors in Mechanical Engineering from ASU, and was captain of the SAE Aero team.
 In his free time Armando likes swimming, backpacking, and smoking meat.